Tools for writing in college

-At Columbia College-Redstone Arsenal, our goal is for students to become more proficient in writing.
+In the online program, our goal is for students to become more proficient in writing.
 This newsletter article will provide tips on writing.
 More importantly, various websites will be provided with resources to help you write a scholarly paper.
 Of course, instructors might expect APA or MLA format.
 For an excellent resource for sample papers of both types, click here.
 This website has a wealth of information on writing.

 Writing happens in stages, from brainstorming ideas to outlining a paper, writing and revising drafts and then proofreading the final copy.
 The first step in writing a paper is to choose a topic and take a stand.
 In some instances, the professor will assign the topic.
-Even if the topic is given, the writer must decide on a main point that will become the thesis statement.
+Even if the topic is given, the writer must decide on a main point which will become the thesis statement.
 After the thesis statement, the body of the essay should support the view or thesis that you are building around.
 If you are a beginning writer, stick to simplicity.
 If you develop a good thesis sentence, then the body is easy because the thesis sentence should outline the entire paper.
 In the body of the essay, you should provide evidence, point by point, of whatever you stated in your thesis statement that was the basis of your topic.
 Here is an excellent website to understand writing a thesis statement.
 Furthermore, here is a website to assist in writing a scholarly paper, one to assist in APA citations and one to assist with in-text citations.

 Writing in the passive voice versus the active voice is a mistake that instructors often critique.
 A quick trick to remember to stay in active voice is “SVO:” subject, verb, object.
 In active voice, the subject performs the action stated by the verb.
 If you reverse the sequence, “OVS,” then you have passive voice.
 In passive voice, the subject is acted upon by the verb.
 So, for example, an active voice passage would be, “Passive sentences bore people.”
 The passive sequence would be, “People are bored by passive sentences.”
 Other examples might include: “Barbara changed the baby’s diaper” (active), or “The baby’s diaper was changed by Barbara” (passive).